Responsive image

-The Board is responsible for deciding on appeals against certain decisions of the Authorities according to Article 60 of the ESAs' Regulations.
+The Board of Appeal's main role is to rule on appeals against specific decisions issued by the Authorities, as stipulated in Article 60 of the ESAs' Regulations.

-The decisions of the Board of Appeal can themselves be appealed to the Court of Justice of the European Union, as set out under Article 61 of the ESAs' Regulations and specific sectorial legislation.
+Decisions rendered by the Board of Appeal can themselves be subject to further appeal to the Court of Justice of the European Union, in accordance with Article 61 of the ESAs' Regulations and pertinent sector-specific legislation.

 In accordance with Article 60(6) of the ESAs' Regulations, the Board of Appeal has adopted Rules of Procedure which govern the bringing and conduct of an appeal.